weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 ### Configure generative search

-:::caution Generative module cannot be changed Currently, a generative module cannot be changed in the Weaviate class definition once it has been set.
+:::caution Generative module cannot be changed Currently, a generative module cannot be changed in the Weaviate collection definition once it has been set.
 We are looking to change this going forward.
 <br/>

 If you would like for us to prioritize this issue, please [go to GitHub here](https://github.com/weaviate/weaviate/issues/3364), and give it a thumbs up.